naomijub/wooridb/README.md

     - [ ] function `or`
     - [ ] ?Temporality?

 - [x] Check for encrypted data validity.
 This transaction only works with keys that are encrypted and it serves to verify if the passed values are `true` of `false`.
-Example request: `curl -X POST -H "Content-Type: application/wql" <ip>:1438/wql/tx -d 'CHECK {pswd: \"my-password\", ssn: 3948453,} FROM my_entity_name ID 48c7640e-9287-468a-a07c-2fb00da5eaed'`.
+Example request: `'CHECK {pswd: \"my-password\", ssn: 3948453,} FROM my_entity_name ID 48c7640e-9287-468a-a07c-2fb00da5eaed'`.

 ### SELECT = Functions that could be implemented from Relation Algebra:
 - [x] Select